Evert-R/milestone-three/README.md

 #### Not logged in
 ##### Protection against url's that can be copied from a user that was logged in
 - Clicked ```View all tracks```
-    - I could only view the tracks
+    - I could only view the tracks, not vote or edit
 - Entered in the browser ```http://127.0.0.1:5000/add_track```
     - Redirected to the login page with a message to login
 - Entered in the browser ```http://127.0.0.1:5000/view_users```